kqteThompson/summre_glozz/README.md

         docker-compose up

-3. Remember to save annotations periodically while working in Glozz
+3. Remember to save work periodically while annotating in Glozz

-4. Quit Glozz (`Control D` or `docker-compose down`) and then upload your changes to the FTP
+4. Quit Glozz (`Control D` or `docker-compose down`) and then safeguard your changes, e.g. to the FTP (to be discussed further)

-        git commit <changed files> -m "description of changes" git ftp push

-   **Note only the .aa files need to be uploaded to the FTP**
+   **Note only the .aa files need to be saved**